 This type of withdrawal is mainly aimed at those buying their first home.
 If you have previously owned a home or land, in some circumstances it is also possible to a withdrawal to purchase a subsequent home or land for a home as a 'second chance' buyer.
-All of the other criteria must be met, and Housing New Zealand must confirm that it is satisfied that your financial position (in terms of assets and liabilities) is what would be expected of a person who has never owned a home.
-Information about qualifying is available on the Housing New Zealand website (www.hnzc.co.nz).
+All of the other criteria must be met, and Kāinga Ora must confirm that it is satisfied that your financial position (in terms of assets and liabilities) is what would be expected of a person who has never owned a home.
+Information about qualifying is available on the Kāinga Ora website (https://kaingaora.govt.nz/).